-I am a Tenure-track Assistant Professor in Computer Science within the Department of Excellence EMbeDS and the Institute of Economics at Sant'Anna School for Advanced Studies, Pisa, Italy.
+I am an Associate Professor in Computer Science within the Department of Excellence EMbeDS and the Institute of Economics at Sant'Anna School for Advanced Studies, Pisa, Italy.
 I also am an Adjunct Associate Professor at DTU Technical University of Denmark.

-Before that, I was an Associate Professor within the section Formal Methods for Safe and Secure Systems of the Department of Applied Mathematics and Computer Science at DTU Technical University of Denmark, as well as a Visiting Professor at IMT School for Advanced Studies Lucca, Italy.
+Before joining Sant'Anna I was an Associate Professor within the section Formal Methods for Safe and Secure Systems of the Department of Applied Mathematics and Computer Science at DTU Technical University of Denmark, as well as a Visiting Professor at IMT School for Advanced Studies Lucca, Italy.

 Previously, I was an Assistant Professor within the SysMA research unit of IMT School for Advanced Studies Lucca, Italy, as well as a member of the European Project QUANTICOL.
 In 2013-2015 I have been a Senior Research Assistant at the School of Electronics and Computer Science of Southampton University, United Kingdom, and a Teaching Assistant at Leicester University, United Kingdom.
 I received my PhD in Computer Science and Engineering, as well as the "Doctoral Europeaus" certification from IMT School for Advanced Studies Lucca, Italy, in 2013.
 I graduated cum laude in Computer Science at the University of Pisa, Italy.

 I investigate several research lines of Computer Science, pursuing an interdisciplinary approach, at the boundaries of the social sciences and biology.
-My research often regards the creation and development of languages, techniques, algorithms and tools grounded on rigorous math or statistics for the modelling and analysis of complex dynamical systems in various domains.
-Dynamical systems across many branches of science and engineering can be described in terms of massively many entities, or agents, possibly interacting over large-scale networks.
+My research often regards the creation and development of languages, techniques, algorithms and tools grounded on rigorous math/statistics for the modelling and analysis of complex dynamical systems in various domains.
 I am interested in the development of scalable quantitative methods for the quantitative analysis of such systems, including simulation and model reduction.

 I am interested in applying my research in practice, and hence I provided tool support for most of my contributions.
 An example is http://www.erode.eu, a fully-featured tool for the evaluation and reduction of dynamical systems.
 Furthermore, I also investigate statistical analysis techniques, and I developed the Statistical Model Checker http://bit.ly/MultiVeStATool.
 It allows one to easily enrich existing discrete-event simulators and agent-based models with automated distributed simulation-based analysis capabilities ensuring the statistical reliability of the obtained results.

-For example, I designed and teach the successful courses 'Introduction to Programming and Data Processing' (1 and 2) which attract students from all areas of the school, but also some PhD students and researchers regularly join.
+For example, I designed and teach the successful courses 'Introduction to Programming & Data Analytics & AI' (1 and 2) which attract students from all areas of the school, but also PhD students and researchers regularly join.
 The course makes extensive use of e-learning platforms and is one of the most popular courses in the school.

 Teaching & Supervision

-- Member of the selection committee for the ‘Allievi Ordinari’ (elite undergraduate students) of Sant’Anna School of Advanced Studies Pisa, Italy
+- Member of the selection committee for the ‘Allievi Ordinari’ (elite undergraduates students) of Sant’Anna School of Advanced Studies Pisa, Italy, 2020-NOW (~200 students)

-- Responsible for the MSc/BSc course Introduction to Programming and Data Processing Module 1, Sant'Anna School of Advanced Studies, Pisa, Italy
+- Responsible for the Master/Bachelor course Introduction to Programming, Data Analytics, and AI Module 1, Sant’Anna School of Advanced Studies, Pisa, Italy, 2020-NOW (~40 students)

-- Responsible for the MSc/BSc course Introduction to Programming and Data Processing Module 2, Sant'Anna School of Advanced Studies, Pisa, Italy
+- Responsible for the MSc/BSc course Introduction to Programming, Data Analytics and AI Module 2, Sant’Anna School of Advanced Studies, Pisa, Italy, 2021-NOW (~40 students)

 - 2017-2019 - at DTU Technical University of Denmark